 The Wednesday night play also featured Novak Djokovic and Andy Murray.
 I saw Djokovic last year.
 He destroyed his opponent.
 Murray gave him a bit more of a challenge taking him to four sets, but after back surgery, I don’t think Murray was back to his best tennis yet.
-Novak had more unforced errors than usual, but at least they got into some rallies and went to two tiebreaks!
+Novak had more unforced errors than usual, but at least they got into some rallies and two tiebreaks!

 I was shocked to see Nishikori beat Djokovic in the semi-finals on Saturday.
 The finals should be interesting.
 I wonder if it will be as good as the entertaining dance one of the spectators put on for the stadium of 23,000 fans.
 He jiggled and spun and stripped layers of US Open T-shirts off and threw them into the stands.

 With the night session beginning late and five hours of tennis, our sardine-like subway ride got us back to the hotel around 2:30am, but that didn’t keep us from being at the US Open by noon the next day.
 We started out at Arthur Ashe Stadium watching the world number 1 Bryan Brothers play in the semi-finals against Lipsky and Ram on their way to their 100th win!

 We could have stayed at Arthur Ashe to watch Cilic vs. Berdych in the quarterfinals, but we chose more doubles.
 We caught the end of the other men’s doubles semi-finals (Granollers/Lopez vs Dodig/Melo) and then watched the first set of the Hingis/Pennetta vs Black/Mirza semi-finals match.
 I wanted to see Hingis play since she is no longer playing singles.